 - Be well enough to wait a few weeks while we process your cells

 CAR T-cell therapy treats cancer using modified cells in your own blood to destroy specific cancer cells.
 The FDA has approved this treatment option for lymphomas (in adults only) and leukemia (in children and young adults only).
 View Car T-Cell transcript.

-- Your T cells are modified to include a gene with a chimeric antigen receptor (CAR).
+- We then add to your T cells.
+We change them to include a gene with a chimeric antigen receptor (CAR).
 The CAR reprograms your T cells to seek out a particular type of cancer cell and destroy it.
+This process takes 3 to 6 weeks.

-- When the CAR T cells are ready (which takes three to six weeks), they are infused into your blood.
+- When ready, we infuse the changed T cells into your blood.

-- Within the first week after receiving your CAR T cells, they multiply so that up to 70% to 90% of the T cells in the body are the new CAR T cells.
+Within a week, the CAR T cells multiply to make up to 70% to 90% of the T cells in your body.
 The new T cells seek out and destroy cancer cells.

-Having such a high number of extremely active T cells in your body is risky.
+Having a high number of active T cells in your body is risky.
 You may have side effects.

-- Fever, body aches and fatigue; this is called cytokine release syndrome (CRS)
+- Fever, body aches, and fatigue, or cytokine release syndrome (CRS)

-- Severe CRS causing serious, even possibly life-threatening symptoms, such as low blood pressure, rapid heartbeat and trouble breathing
+- Serious life-threatening symptoms, such as low blood pressure, rapid heartbeat, and trouble breathing

-- Nervous system issues, such as temporary tremor, difficulty talking, confusion, disorientation or seizure
+- Nervous system issues, like tremor, problems talking, confusion, or seizure